 Previous to this work very little had been known as to the bloating characteristics of the clays and shales in Missouri.

-In the process of this investigation, firing behaviors have been run on all the samples collected and these data might in the future be valuable to the structural clay products industry"--Introduction, leaves 1-2.
+In the process of this investigation, firing behaviors have been run on all the samples collected and these data might in the future be valuable to the structural clay products industry"--Introduction, pages 1-2.

 Herold, P. G.